-Debit plus credit swamp cash; as for checks, what are they?
+Debit plus credit swamp cash.
+As for checks, what are they again?

 That’s what the Federal Reserve Bank of Boston has quantified with its 2016 Diary of Consumer Payment Choice, which is considered more accurate than surveys that rely on consumers later recalling their transactions.

 Collected throughout October 2016, the diaries show that U.S. adults made an average of 45.8 payments per month.
 Of those, almost half (about 22 payments or 48 percent) were made with debit, credit and prepaid cards.

 Debit cards were the top used method, accounting for about a dozen payments a month (27 percent), with credit cards being used about eight times (18 percent).
 Prepaid cards were used only about once per month on average, for 3 percent of total monthly transactions.

 After cards, about a third of the month’s payments (31 percent) were made with cash, being used about 14 times, while electronic methods such as online bill pay, ACH from a bank account and mobile payments combined for a little more than six monthly payments (14 percent).